News & Updates

 The clock that never worked, the sinister Green Lady, the day we nearly drowned the Queen Mother – it’s all in a sparkling new book, Faithful and Brave: A Celebration of James Gillespie’s High School.
 Commissioned by the James Gillespie’s Trust to mark the opening of our new campus, and penned by award-winning journalist John MacLeod, himself a former Gillespie’s pupil, Faithful and Brave is fact-packed with heavily illustrated pages, covering our entire history from the last days of Mr Gillespie to Callum Skinner’s Olympic glories in August 2016.
 A gripping read, a physically beautiful book and the perfect present, with a warm foreword by Grant Stott – it’s unputdownable.
 Buy your copy right now.
 And another for a friend!

-Email the school at: admin@jamesgillespies.edin.sch.uk to reserve a copy and arrange for collection.
-Price is £17.99 if collected from school or £22.35 if the book is to be posted.
+Email the school at: admin@jamesgillespies.edin.sch.uk to reserve a copy and arrange for collection (with proof of payment).
+Price is REDUCED £9.99 if collected from school or £14.50 if the book is to be posted.

 Electronic payment: